June 5, 2019

 Writing with online tools such as Google Docs increases the chance of getting distracted.
 It's easy to find yourself clicking away to social media and other distractions when you start to get writer's block.
 Fortunately, there are plugins and add-ons that can hide distractions such as banner ads on your Chromebook, laptop, or desktop computer.

-Use a tool such as Cold Turkey to block individual websites during certain time frames so you can stay productive.
+Use a tool such as Cold Turkey to block individual websites during certain time frames so you can stay productive and focus on the craft of writing.
 Tools such as Hocus Focus hide inactive screens so you can focus on the task at hand.
 Freedom is another great tool that prevents you from opening websites so you can't get distracted.
-You can choose which specific websites to block and set recurring time frames so you stay focused throughout the work week.
+You can choose which specific websites to block and set recurring time frames so you stay focused throughout the work week. to improve your distraction-free writing environment.

 Freewriting is one of the best ways to get ideas down onto paper.
 Sometimes these ideas can build up in our heads and create writer's block.
 By spilling the ideas out onto a page without any formatting or structure, you can help clear your headspace to focus on what you really want to create.
 Start with a blank page and a pen and start writing.
 Let your thoughts flow out from your mind through your pen and onto the paper.